 Accreditation provides important benefits to students, including:

 - Access to federal grants and loans to pay for college (federal and state financial aid);

-- Eligibility for pursuing licensure or certification in certain fields;
+- Eligibility to pursue licensure or certification in certain fields;

-- Eligibility for transferring credits from one institution to another
+- Eligibility for transferring credits from one accredited institution to another; and

 - Access to federally-supported programs and research opportunities (e.g., TRiO programs such as UNC's Center for Human Enrichment or McNair Scholars Program)